 If you have fewer answers (data points) than described above, the sample will be considered partial.
 A partial sample means you should take a step back as a Manager before making decisions based on this data.
 However, you should remember that it is the distribution of the answers of the people who answered the question.
 Regardless of the representativeness of the sample, we must not forget that this is the actual portrait of the answers obtained from the team, so it is important to pay full attention to it.

 Please refer to this article if you're curious about our 10 Key Metrics of Engagement and how the scores are calculated.

-Officevibe has various Survey question formats to increase participation and explore alternative ways of collecting data.
-This variation also helps counter Survey fatigue.
+Officevibe has a few Survey question formats to help increase participation and explore alternative ways of collecting data – This variation also helps counter Survey fatigue.